 Mmmm… restorative yoga is another personal favorite.

 Restorative yoga is slow-paced and supported.
 You will most likely use props and hold poses for a long time to rest and recharge the body.

 This style of yoga is known for being a calm and meditative practice – almost like nap time but without sleeping.

-Next, we can talk about the different levels for obtaining a yoga teacher certification.
+Next, we’ll talk about the different levels of training and ways of obtaining a yoga teacher certification.

-After determining which style of yoga personally calls, find a 200-hour yoga teacher training to attend.
+After determining which style of yoga personally calls to you, find a 200-hour yoga teacher training to attend.

-To put it differently, going through teacher training is sure to challenge you.
+To put it differently, going through teacher training is going to challenge you.
 Your body and mind will grow.
-You don’t want to get trained in Bikram yoga if your body doesn’t do well in the heat!
+You don’t want to get trained in Bikram yoga if your body doesn’t do well in the heat.
 That would make for a difficult experience.